 The July Mix at Six/Summer BBQ is taking place on Wednesday July 20th at Next Step Literacy Council of South Simcoe and is being co-hosted by the Alliston Chamber.
 Contact the office for more details or to RSVP.

-Thanks to the giving nature of our members we were able to present the following organizations with cheques from funds raised at the 2013 Mixes; My Sister's Place and CONTACT South Simcoe Community Information Centre.
+Thanks to the giving nature of our members we were able to present the following organizations with cheques from funds raised at the 2014 Mixes; Matthews House Hospice and CLASS.

 The Alliston and District Chamber of Commerce is a proud supporter of Canadian Forces Base (CFB) Borden, the Canadian forces' largest military training base and the Canadian Armed Forces.
 For more information on supporting the troops click here.
 For the most current CFB Borden Communiqué click here.

 CFB Borden is celebrating their Centennial in 2016.
 You can get more information on this special year by visiting www.100yearsoffreedom.ca